 5 Use paper tape to make designs on a pot and see if it will act as a resist to the smoke and fumes.

 6 Use your imagination and add weird ingredients (not toxic) like cat food, crushed vitamins tablets, banana peels, etc.

 7 Put ferric chloride on a pot or parts of a pot but wear a vapor mask if you are close to the kiln.

-For an interesting effect using naked raku pop-off slip (see page 76), apply slip as instructed and place the piece into a prepared saggar.
+For an interesting effect using naked raku pop-off slip (recipe included in book), apply slip as instructed and place the piece into a prepared saggar.
 Various effects include black, when closed in a sealed saggar; or gray, black and sometimes peach when loaded just like a regular saggar.
 Fire at 1500°F–1600°F (815°C–870°C) for 15 minutes then turn off the gas.
 Leave in kiln until cool (firing at a higher temperature adheres the slip to the pot and it is difficult to remove.)